Skip to content

 Usage

-If a long position is opened and a new high occurs, the Fibonacci Expansion can be used for knowing where the price may move.
+If a long position is opened and a new high occurs, Fibonacci expansion can help predict where the price may move.
 The same is applicable for short positions.
-Fibonacci Expansion can be calculated to give the ideas on profit target placement.
+Fibonacci expansion can help identify potential profit target levels.

-You can use Fibonacci Expansion for any timeframe or any market.
+You can use Fibonacci expansion for any time frame or market.
 Typically, clusters of Fibonacci levels indicate a price area that will be significant for the stock and the traders in their decisions.
 Since expansion levels can be drawn on different price waves over time, when multiple levels from these different waves converge at one price, that could be a very important area.

-In cTrader you have a Fibonacci Expansion instrument in your toolbar that allows drawing the tool on the chart, moving it, and configuring depending on your needs.
+In cTrader, the preset Fibonacci expansion tool is available in the toolbar that allows drawing the tool on the chart, moving it and configuring it to suit your needs.
 You can find a detailed description of how to use it in the Fibonacci tools section of this documentation.

 Flaws